Joshua-Quartey/Joshua-Quartey.github.io/projects/Energy_Analytics/urban_development_edmonton.md

 #### Urban & Housing Analytics: Understanding Urban Development Patterns in Edmonton
 ##### Objective:

-To explore how construction activity—measured through building permits and construction value—reflects broader trends in zoning policy, urban development, and changing property values across Edmonton from 2009 to 2023.
+To explore how construction activity measured through building permits and construction value reflects broader trends in zoning policy, urban development, and changing property values across Edmonton from 2009 to 2023.

 ##### Methodology: